 On International New Town Day we will examine Presents & Futures of New Towns as Cities of Comings and Goings.

-The conference will offer a platform for sharing experiences and best practices with a number of UK, European and other international urban experts.
+The conference, organized in partnership with the Academy of Urbanism, MK Council, MK Gallery, Milton Keynes Destination and the precious support of the INTImi members, will offer a platform for sharing experiences and best practices with a number of UK, European and other international urban experts.